CMI arrests university don over spying claims

 A joint security team from the Chieftaincy of Military Intelligence (CMI) and Police Crime Intelligence Directorate arrested Dr Lawrence Muganga, the Vice Chancellor of Victoria University, and his personal assistant, whose identity remains unconfirmed.

-“He is being held on allegations of espionage,” Uganda People's Defence Forces (UPDF) spokesperson Brigadier Flavia Byekwaso said.
+“He is being held on allegations of espionage,” Defence Ministry spokesperson Brigadier Flavia Byekwaso said.

 “He holds a foreign passport and has been working in Uganda illegally.
 His wife also has a Rwandan passport.
 They are in the country illegally,” she said.